The Simpsons: Themes

 The Simpsons uses the standard setup of a situational comedy, or sitcom, as its premise.
-The series centers on a family and their life in a typical American town, serving as a satirical parody of a middle class American lifestyle.
+The series centers on a family and their life in a typical American town, serving as a satirical parody of a middle-class American lifestyle.
 However, because of its animated nature, The Simpsons scope is larger than that of a regular sitcom.
 The town of Springfield acts as a complete universe in which characters can explore the issues faced by modern society.
 By having Homer work in a nuclear power plant, the show can comment on the state of the environment.
 Through Bart and Lisa's days at Springfield Elementary School, the show's writers illustrate pressing or controversial issues in the field of education.
 The town features a vast array of television channels, which enables the producers to make jokes about the entertainment industry and the press.

-Some commentators say the show is political in nature and susceptible to a left-wing bias.
 Al Jean acknowledged in an interview that "We [the show] are of liberal bent."
 The writers often evince an appreciation for progressive leanings, but the show makes jokes across the political spectrum.
 The show portrays government and large corporations as evil entities that take advantage of the common worker.
-Thus, the writers often portray authority figures in an unflattering or negative light.
 In The Simpsons, politicians are corrupt, ministers such as Reverend Lovejoy are dismissive to churchgoers, and the local police force is incompetent.
 Religion also figures as a recurring theme.
 In times of crisis, the family often turns to God, and the show has dealt with most of the major religions.

-Sexuality is often a source of jokes in the series or serves as the theme of certain episodes.
-Even though homosexuals are sometimes sources of gags, the series often comments on how American society treats them, with "Homer's Phobia" devoting an entire episode to the family making a gay friend and Homer's initial hostility to him.
-In 1990, The Simpsons became the first animated early evening show to depict a kiss between two men in "Simpson and Delilah".